Misuse of badges

 Report a Blue Badge as lost or stolen

-If your Blue Badge has been lost or stolen you should report this to this police and let your council know what has happened.
+If your Blue Badge has been lost or stolen you should report this to the police and let your council know what has happened.

 Report misuse of a Blue Badge